francesco75/pokemon/README.md

       tables.
    - Iphone
        The Testing is perfect.
-       All the pages respond very vell
+       All the pages respond very well
        The tables work vell and navigation is fast and flexible.
    - Ipad
         The testing is perfect
-        All the pages respond very vell
+        All the pages respond very well
        The tables work well and navigation is fast and flexible
    - Desktop Xl
        The Testing is perfect.
-       All the pages respond very vell
+       All the pages respond very well
        The  tables work well and navigation is fast and flexible.

    - Desktop HIDPI Desktop MDPI